 Because of my background in medicine I’d asked if I could donate more to sponsor a health component, too.
-At the start of the program they found around 80 women with anemia.
-By the end, using a combination of iron tablets, herbs from kitchen gardens and other changes in nutrition, there was only one woman left with mild anemia.
+At the start of the programme they found around 80 women with anaemia.
+By the end, using a combination of iron tablets, herbs from kitchen gardens and other changes in nutrition, there was only one woman left with mild anaemia.
 They’d also started cataract treatments and launched a vaccination program inoculating everyone in the village against polio and measles.

 It was important to see our donation had gone directly to the village, that it had made such a big difference.
 It’s actually a small of money compared to its enormous impact.
 The day ended with a tree planting ceremony.
 It was one of the best days of my life.

 Vikapandiam, Tamil Nadu, India